 \paragraph{Robustness Across Survey Instruments}

-We implement two additional survey questions besides the one used in \textit{Britain's Mood, Measured Weekly}.
-First, we focus on demonstrating the robustness of our extraction method and extract the collective emotions \textit{scared} and \textit{sad} the PANAS-X survey instrument.
+We implement two additional survey questions in addition to the one used in \textit{Britain's Mood, Measured Weekly}.
+First, we demonstrate the robustness of our extraction method and extract the collective emotions \textit{scared} and \textit{sad} using the PANAS-X survey instrument.
 The instrument works quite differently from \citeauthor{yougov_britains_2024}'s questionnaire in that it measures each emotion with multiple adjectives, with the same answer options for each adjective: `very slightly or not at all', `a little', etc. Again, we cross-correlate the extracted collective emotions with the \citeauthor{yougov_britains_2024} survey data -- Figure~\ref{fig:corr_PANAS-X} shows the results from 3 training seeds across the different extraction methods.
 We find that both \textit{scared} and \textit{sad} achieve cross-correlations comparable to the ones we extracted with the original \citeauthor{yougov_britains_2024} question wording.
 This supports the robustness of our extraction method across prompt formulations, i.e., survey instruments, when measuring the same construct.

 \paragraph{Application to Attitude Aggregates}